 dk.netarkivet.wayback.settings.indexer.recentProducerInterval: The interval (in milliseconds) between successive reads of newly-uploaded (or updated) files.

 dk.netarkivet.wayback.settings.indexer.consumerThreads: The number of simultaneous indexing threads to be started and hence the maximum number of indexing batch jobs to be run simultaneously.

-dk.netarkivet.wayback.settings.indexer.initialFiles: the path to a file containing a list of files in the archive which the indexer should not archive.
+dk.netarkivet.wayback.settings.indexer.initialFiles: the path to a file containing a list of files in the archive which the indexer should ignore.
 This can be used when deploying the indexer to a legacy system to ensure that archive files already indexed are not reindexed at unnecessary computational expense.

 To summarise, the indexer behaviour is that it reads all newly archived files (based on their filesystem timestamp) at some specified short interval, and then at some much longer interval reads a list of all the files in the archive to check for any unexplained holes in the index coverage.
 Tuning of these parameters is a matter for the individual repository, but one possibility would be to fetch a list of files updated in the last 24 hours every half-hour and a list of every file in the archive once a week.

 The aggregator takes all files found in the indexer's output directory, sorts them, and merges them into an existing index file.
 The unix sort command is used so this application runs only in unix-like systems.
-The aggregator uses a rollover system to deal with the growth of index files.
 At any given time, the active index files will consist of a list such as